The animals of North America include some of the most diverse species in the world. They are of all different sizes, shapes, colors, and speeds.

 The Gila Monster (Heloderma suspectum) is another reptile that lives in the American Southwest and the Sonoran Desert.
 However, it can also live in the mountains, at elevations up to five thousand feet.

-This roughly two-foot-long lizard weighs in at about four pounds and has a distinctive black-and-orange (or yellow, or pink) pattern.
-Though it favors the rocky outcroppings of desert foothills, it spends a large amount of time underground.
+This roughly two-foot-long lizard weighs about four pounds and has a distinctive black-and-orange (or yellow or pink) pattern.
+Though it favors the rocky outcroppings of desert foothills, it spends significant time underground.

-It only comes to the surface to sun itself, albeit rarely.
+It only comes to the surface of the sun itself, albeit rarely.
 A venomous lizard (though not harmful to humans), the Gila Monster feeds on bird eggs and small newborn mammals.

-It has a low metabolism, and this results in the reptile’s large size.
-A Gila Monster indeed can consume the number of calories it needs for a year in three or four large meals.
+It has a low metabolism, resulting in the reptile’s large size.
+A Gila Monster can consume the calories it needs for a year in three or four large meals.
 Still, it manages a pace of 1.6 km/hr (1 mile per hour), matching the Rosy Boa.

 5. Desert Tortoises

-Desert tortoises are a couple of reptile species common in the Mojave and Sonoran deserts (Southern California, Nevada, Utah, Arizona, and Northwestern Mexico).
+Desert tortoises are a few reptile species common in the Mojave and Sonoran deserts (Southern California, Nevada, Utah, Arizona, and Northwestern Mexico).
 They grow to about nine to fifteen inches in length and can weigh as much as fifteen pounds.

-Desert tortoises are actually two species, Gopherus agassizii and Gopherus morafkai, living west and east of the Colorado River, respectively.
-They have a hard, high shell, domed in shape, and can withdraw their limbs completely underneath it.
+Desert tortoises are two species, Gopherus agassizii and Gopherus more kai, living west and east of the Colorado River, respectively.
+They have a complex, high shell, domed in shape, and can withdraw their limbs entirely underneath it.

 Feeding on cacti, grasses, and wildflowers, desert tortoises do not need to move fast to capture prey or run away from predators.
 Often burrowing underground for cover, these animals have a walking speed of only 0.05 km/hr (0.03 miles per hour).